Philippus/pdo_firebird/README.md

 http://www.gn0s1s.nl/?p=108

+in order to use it you need to:
+- install firebird
-for usage you need to have firebird installed and enabled the firebird pdo driver in the php.ini
+- enable the firebird pdo driver in the php.ini
+- be able to run phpunit

 run this command on the command line:
 <code>phpunit tests</code>